adjei7/mathai/README.md

 Click on the green chat button to open a chat window, where you can interrogate the AI about your performance.
 Ask it why it did what it did.
 Ask if for proof.
 E.g. 'How many questions did I get right?', 'Why did you start a timed trial?', 'Why did you not take me to the next level?'.

+Opening or closing the interrogation window will reset the question timer, so that you will not be penalised during interrogation time.
+Otherwise the AI may trigger the time challenge.

 # Installation
 You need an openAI API account for the app to work.
 Make sure you have GPT-4o enabled.
 If you want to use a different model, you can change it in the openai.php document.